25 BEST North Carolina Beaches To Visit (2023)

 Carolina Beach

-Outside of Wrightsville Beach, the next most conveniently located beach to the city of Wilmington is Carolina Beach.
+Outside of Wrightsville Beach, the next most conveniently located beach to Wilmington is Carolina Beach.
 Carolina Beach is connected to the rest of Wilmington via Snow’s Cut Bridge.
+Carolina Beach is on Pleasure Island between the Cape Fear River on the west and the Atlantic Ocean on the east.

-If you really want to feel like you are in an All-American beach town, consider booking a Carolina Beach vacation rental and staying here for the week.
+If you want to feel like you are in an All-American beach town, consider booking a Carolina Beach vacation rental and staying here for the week.
 Get ready to walk during your trip and make it a requirement to stroll the boardwalk.
 The boardwalk is where you’ll find plenty of Carolina Beach restaurants, bars, and even an amusement park in the summer.

 Kure Beach

-A 10 minute drive past Carolina Beach is the much quieter Kure Beach, one of my favorite Wilmington beaches.
+A 10-minute drive past Carolina Beach is the much quieter Kure Beach, one of my favorite Wilmington beaches.
 So if you arrive in Wilmington and check out Wrightsville Beach and Carolina Beach and decide the crowds are too much, continue driving down Fort Fisher Blvd to Kure Beach.

 If you want to fish yourself, you can easily rent a rod and get some bait and tackle from the shop at the pier – with a small fishing admission fee, your fishing license on the pier is included in the rate.
 Don’t miss getting a reservation at Freddie’s; it’s one of the best restaurants at Kure Beach!